 The bit of the railway called Boråsbanan (the Borås line), built in 1894, runs parallel with Långenäs road all the way along the promontory.
 It had a huge impact when it was completed, not just for industry in the area but for the town of Mölnlycke in general.
 Transport to and from Gothenburg had previously consisted of a pair of sturdy legs or a horse.

 Of course most people couldn’t afford to travel by train anyway, but the arrival of the railway helped populate Långenäs.
 The owner of Långenäs Herrgård himself built the station house on the promontory.

 The community at Långenäs

-With the arrival of the railway the patron sold off twenty plots of land.
+With the arrival of the railway the squire sold off twenty plots of land.
 Some say it was a minimum requirement set by the railway company in order for them to stop at that station.
-Others contend that it was simply that the patron was a bit lonely out there on his own and wanted companions to socialise with.
+Others contend that it was simply that he was a bit lonely out there on his own and wanted company to socialise with.

 The families that lived in Långenäs all came from Gothenburg.
-Their winter accommodation was in town and they moved out to the lakeside in spring.
+Their winter accommodation was in the city and they moved out to the lakeside in spring.
 All the houses were exclusively summer villas.

-Naturally the patron didn’t just let any old person buy a plot in his Långenäs.
+Naturally the squire didn’t just let any old person buy a plot on his Långenäs.
 Of course they had to have money but they also had to have a title of the kind that mattered – chairmen and directors were top of the list.